IVF Side Effects Diary: What Is Normal vs. What Needs a Call

 Mood and energy.
 Quick notes on emotional state and energy level.
 These fluctuate significantly during stimulation and are part of your overall clinical picture.

-Side effects do not stop at egg retrieval.
+Side effects do not stop at retrieval.
 Many patients feel worse in the days after retrieval, especially if they produced a large number of eggs (which increases OHSS risk).

 Continue tracking weight, bloating, pain, and urination frequency for at least a week after retrieval.
 Late-onset OHSS can develop three to seven days after retrieval and is more common in cycles that result in pregnancy.